This post may contain affiliate links. Click for complete disclosures.

 I also prefer fresh cabbage instead of already pre-shredded bags of cabbage.
 I find the flavors of those bland, and they tend to be more expensive for the amount that you get.

-How to shred cabbage for coleslaw.
+How to shred cabbage.

 There is no wrong way to slice cabbage for coleslaw; it really does come down to personal preference.
 I like to cut the cabbage into quarters, trim the core and then thinly slice using a knife.
 You can also shred the cabbage on a box shredder or in a food processor if you prefer.